The Magic Box: Plot

 The film begins in 1921, where British inventor William Friese-Greene, in severe financial distress, attends a London film industry conference.
 The story unfolds through a series of flashbacks.

 The first is told from the perspective of Edith Friese-Greene, who recounts to a friend how she met "Willie".
 They marry and have four sons, but the family is continually plagued by financial difficulties due to his obsession with developing colour film.
 Their three eldest sons eventually lie about their ages to enlist in the army during the First World War.
 The persistent strain leads Edith to leave him.

 Back in 1921, Friese-Greene is disheartened by the conference attendees, who appear interested only in the commercial aspects of filmmaking.
 When he tries to speak, he is ignored.
 He slips into a longer flashback reflecting on his early career.

 In this extended flashback, young "Willie" works as assistant to photographer Maurice Guttenberg, who refuses to allow him creative freedom.
 After disagreeing over portrait techniques, he leaves to open his own studio with his new wife, Helena, a former client.
 Though initially successful with multiple studios, his interest shifts to developing moving pictures and colour processes, often at the expense of his profitable photography work.

-He abandons his wife at a choir concert so he can visit photographic pioneer Fox Talbot, returning home elated from the meeting.
+He abandons his wife at a choir concert to visit photographic pioneer Fox Talbot, returning home elated by the meeting.
 Friese-Greene relocates to London and partners with businessman Arthur Collings to continue his film experiments.
 Although Collings initially supports him, the growing financial burden forces him to end the partnership.
 Friese-Greene mortgages his home to raise additional funds.

 One Sunday, he skips church to film relatives in Hyde Park with his new camera.
 That night, he develops the footage and watches, entranced, as light flickers across the images.

 Although Friese-Greene tells his wife they will soon be millionaires, he is declared bankrupt.
 Helena collapses in a side office at the court.
 A doctor advises a year of rest, but she secretly tears up the expensive prescription on the way home.
 She sells her jewellery to fund a new studio for her husband.
 On his birthday—forgotten by him—she gives him a prism, which he receives with joy.

 Back at the 1921 conference, Friese-Greene rises again, clutching film reels.
 He declares cinema a "universal language" before collapsing mid-speech.
 A doctor arrives too late, finding only enough money in his pockets for a cinema ticket.

 Production

 Half the budget was provided by the National Film Finance Corporation (NFFC).
-The film was made by Festival Film Productions, a semi co operative to which all major British film companies contributed their services either free or on a reduced rate basis.
+The film was made by Festival Film Productions, a semi-cooperative to which all major British film companies contributed their services either free or on a reduced rate basis.